What is a Smart Contract?

 Then, the code is run and executed by all computers in the network.
 If a term of the contract is satisfied and it is verified by all participants of the blockchain network, then the relevant transaction is executed.

-CFI is the official provider of the Financial Modeling & Valuation Analyst (FMVA)™ designation for financial analysts.
+Thank you for reading CFI’s guide to Smart Contract.
 To continue learning and advancing your career, these additional CFI resources will be helpful: